Editor's Note: This post was originally published in January 2021 and has been updated for accuracy.

 Similarly, the automotive sector has had increased demand for aluminum as it is used to make vehicle lighting systems.
 That will be a problem for PCB manufacturers as the material is needed to fabricate insulated metal substrates (IMS) and metal-backed printed circuit boards (MPC).

-Market insiders forecast the electrification trend will make PCB sourcing harder and more expensive for electronic device makers through the 2030s.
+Market insiders forecast the electrification trend will make PCB sourcing harder and more costly for into the 2030s.

 COVID-19 Worsens Existing 8-Inch Wafer Shortage